Fieldinj/Getty-Confidential/README.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/0/05/Kouros.jpg">

-The sculpture dated 530 B.C. or [modern forgery](https://www.thoughtco.com/the-crime-of-forgery-970864) with no known artist on the Getty Museum online entry.
-It also mentions how the kouros embodies many different ideals from the aristocratic culture of Archaic Greece. <q>One such ideal of this period was *arete*, a combination of moral and physical beauty and nobility.
-Arete was closely connected with *kalokagathia*, literally a composite term for beautiful and good or noble.</q> During the time period in which the kouros was said to be made, society emphasized youth and male beauty, this kouros is the artistic representation of that.
+The sculpture dates from 530 B.C. but is suspected to be a more modern forgery (What Is Forgery? (thoughtco.com)).
+The museum’s online entry describes how the kouros embodies many different ideals from the aristocratic culture of Ancient Greece.
+They define this statue as a representation of youth itself. <q>One such ideal of this period was arete, a combination of moral and physical beauty and nobility.
+Arete was closely connected with kalokagathia, a composite term for beautiful, good, or noble.</q> In the sixth century B.C. these statues epitomised society’s value on youth and male beauty.
 <param ve-entity eid="Q265823" title="arete">

 <param ve-entity eid="Q1414901" title="kalokagathia">
 <param ve-image fit="Cover"
        label="Side view of Getty Kouros"